 Here is an overview of our current projects:

-Kashekuro is a small rural village in south western Uganda.
-It cannot be located on Google Earth but it is situated between Kitagata and Bugongi.
-In 2017, HPI will be rebuilding and doing restoration work to a primary school, medical clinic and church that doubles as the local community hall.
+At Kashekuro, a small but growing rural community in south-west Uganda, HPI has been rebuilding and doing extensive restoration work to a primary school, medical clinic and church that doubles as the local community hall.

 Project Contact: Terry & Julie email@example.com